pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 Let's start by making a new Pulumi program in a new directory.
 In this new program, we need to add the code that will reference the values from our first program.

-First, we'll start by adding the `pulumi.StackReference()` function to create the cross-stack reference.
+First, we'll start by adding Pulumi's [Stack Reference functionionality](https://www.pulumi.com/docs/concepts/stack/#stackreferences) to create the cross-stack reference.
 We'll need to pass in the fully qualified name of the stack as an argument.
 This name is comprised of the [organization](https://www.pulumi.com/docs/pulumi-cloud/organizations/), project, and stack names in the format of `<organization>/<project>/<stack>`

 For example, if the name of our organization is `my-org`, the name of our first program is `my-first-program`, and the name of our stack is `dev`, then our fully qualified name will be `my-org/my-first-program/dev`: